 Biggest killer, yet forgotten Pneumonia is the world's leading infectious killer of children, claiming the lives of more than 800,000 children under the age of five every year, more than 2,000 every day.
-It is a shocking demonstration of pervasive health inequities disproportionately affecting the most deprived and marginalised children in low- and middle income countries.
+It is a shocking demonstration of pervasive health inequities disproportionately affecting the most deprived and marginalised children in low- and middle-income countries.
 It represents a violation of children's right to survival and development, as enshrined in the UN Convention on the Rights of the Child.
 Yet pneumonia has been largely forgotten on global and national health agendas.
 We can and must change this.
 It is possible to combat pneumonia It is possible to deliver the necessary solutions to combat pneumonia to all children.
 It is possible through Universal Health Coverage (UHC) and equitable access to quality primary health care to prevent, diagnose and treat pneumonia.
 It is possible through better immunisation coverage to protect children from some of the leading causes of pneumonia.
 It is possible through good nutrition to help their bodies to fight off infections and respond to treatment, as well as to prevent underlying causes of pneumonia.
-It is possible through improved water, hygiene & sanitation, and reductions in air pollution to help address risk factors that can cause pneumonia.
+It is possible through improved water, hygiene and sanitation, and reductions in air pollution to help address risk factors that can cause pneumonia.
 It is possible through ensuring access to integrated service delivery and life-saving low cost antibiotics at the community level and strengthening the availability and quality of referral level care, to combat pneumonia and save lives.

 Poverty and inequality aid and abet pneumonia deaths Progress to address the number of children dying from pneumonia isn't fast enough or fair enough.
-Global/regional/ national averages mask huge inequalities in countries.
-It is the poorest children who are most at risk because of high rates of malnutrition, and lack of access to basic quality health services for vaccinations, and diagnosis & treatment of common childhood illnesses.
+Global, regional, national averages mask huge inequalities in countries.
+It is the poorest children who are most at risk because of high rates of malnutrition, and lack of access to basic quality health services for vaccinations, and diagnosis and treatment of common childhood illnesses.
 As a result, the poorest children are almost twice as likely to die before their 5th birthday compared to the richest.
 Innovations that could save hundreds of thousands of lives each year are not reaching children with the greatest need.
-2020 is the year to act There are clear actions that governments and the global community can and must take to improve child survival.
-The progress made so far is not enough, and comprehensively addressing pneumonia is key for child survival.
-With the impetus provided by the recently concluded UN High-Level Meeting on UHC in September 2019, The Global Forum on Childhood Pneumonia in January 2020, the Gavi Replenishment Conference in June 2020 and the Tokyo Nutrition for Growth Summit in December 2020 should all be used as key moments for governments to make strong commitments to accelerate progress on combatting pneumonia.
+An unprecedented moment to push for action The COVID-19 crisis is unlike any we have seen before.
+This pandemic is presenting the world with ever-evolving, unprecedented challenges, and has highlighted the need for building strong and accessible health systems offering free-at-point-of-use health services.
+The rapid responses from governments have demonstrated that when health is prioritised, it is possible to mobilise much needed resources to protect the health of all citizens.
+Universal health coverage can no longer be a point of debate.
+Strengthening health systems now to cope with COVID-19 will also improve services for the prevention, diagnosis and treatment of childhood pneumonia and have a lasting impact on child survival over the long term.